hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The not no Unknown State only exists on the PRISM Indexer implementation.
 (See the section #Indexer)
 <br> It covers the future extension of this protocol and represents either an Active or Deactivated state.

+#### Steps to resolving Storage entry

+There are decreased wipes from the identifier until we get the actual data.
+1. **Index** all PRISM events into groups of events related to identifies.
+2. **Validate** the older sequence of events (from the previous step) to get a chain events for each identify.
+3. **Resolve** the data encoded in the chain of events from the previous step.

 #### Validation rules
 For the Storage Events (`E-7`, `E-8`, `E-9`) to be considered valid, they must meet the following criteria:
 - The event must have a valid signature.